The Square of Papou’s

 So instead of searching aimlessly, we decided to take the opportunity we have with these Pappou’s (grandpa’s) in the square and see what they know.
 They spent their whole lives up in these mountains because of the olive trees so we knew if there was anything to learn about the area, these guys were the people to ask.

-On a mission to Discover
+On a mission to discover

 Our question was, are there any hidden paths down to the beaches commonly known only to be accessible by boat.
 (Remember we have asked this question to many of our friends in Liapades and everyone said no).
 The old-timer name Marinis answered with a smirk on his face, “of course”.
-He then went on saying how he used to go down to Stelari Beach on foot all the time.
+He then went on to say how he used to go down to Stelari Beach on foot all the time.
 We thought, Stelari Beach?
 Stelari Beach seems impossible to get to on foot.
 We told him to please continue!

 He told us near some land he has with Olive trees, there is a steep hill that leads to a little opening in the corner.
 You go down this hill and continue through the little opening on your left.
 “It takes about 20 minutes and it is easy,” he said.
 “How about I show you?”
 Mr. Marinis said.
 We were ecstatic he asked and said of course.